 It’s easy to plan a project this way, but as soon as change occurs, you’ll be faced with scope changes, confusion, and pushed-out deadlines.
 Waterfall is known for the handoff—allowing resources to work in silos.
 It works in some places, less in others.
 It has worked quite well for software development projects, though you’ll find that many teams have moved on to more modern approaches.
 Since then, it has been adopted by other industries who find that preplanning and requirements help to organize their project needs and finitely plan out steps, tasks, and associated resources to meet timelines and budgets.

-The Critical Path Method is complex due to the steps and analyzation involved, but it is actually quite simple!
+The Critical Path Method is complex due to the steps and analysis involved, but it is actually quite simple!
 When done properly, this method can provide great clarity into a project’s tasks and how long a project will take to complete, This project modeling technique was developed in the late 1950s by Morgan R. Walker of DuPont and James E. Kelley, Jr., of Remington Rand, who were working on similar project approaches.
 It has since been modified and is generally applied to any approach that breaks a project into several work tasks, displays them in a flow chart, and then calculates the project duration based on estimated durations for each task.

 In essence, the goal of this method is to map out all of the tasks of a project, define what needs to be completed before each task starts, then estimate the time it will take to complete each task.
 From there, you calculate the longest path of the planned tasks to the end of the project, and the earliest and latest points each task can start without making the project longer.
 That’s how you determine what’s critical and what can be delayed (there can be more than one critical task).
 Essentially, you prioritize tasks to ensure you get the most important work done first.

-You’ll find the Critical Path Method used for many types of projects, including construction, software development, research projects, engineering, and even product or software development.
+You’ll find the Critical Path Method used for many types of projects, including construction, software development, research projects, engineering, and even product development.
 The first time CPM was used for major skyscraper development was in 1966 while constructing the former World Trade Center Twin Towers in NYC.
 Although the original CPM program and approach is no longer used, the term is generally applied to any approach used to analyze a project network logic diagram.

 Agile methodologies are based on the mindset that self-organizing software development teams can deliver value through iteration and collaboration.
 The Agile Manifesto for Software Development was formally developed in 2001 by 17 practitioners and is based on a core set of values of delivering value and collaborating with customers.
 The principles are: